unicode-org/message-format-wg/exploration/0477-quoted-literals.md

 - [r2 FAIR] Embedding messages in certain programming languages and containers requires escaping the literal delimiters.
 Most notably, storing MF2 messages in JSON suffers from this.
 In many programming languages, however, alternatives to quotation marks exist, which could be used to allow unescaped quotes in messages.
 See [comment on #263](https://github.com/unicode-org/message-format-wg/issues/263#issuecomment-1430929542).
 - [r3 FAIR] One of the suggestions proposed to allow for both single and double quotation marks, and make them interchangeable in case one set was used by the inner content or surrounding code.
 This, however, requires directed modification of the message's body.
 - [r4 GOOD] Quotation marks are universally recognized as string delimiters.
-- [r5 POOR] Quotation marks cannot be paired by parsers nor IDEs.
+- [r5 FAIR] Quotation marks cannot be paired by parsers nor IDEs, but many text editors provide features to make working with and around quotes easier.

 ### Use round or angle brackets

-- Round parentheses are very uncommon as string delimiters [r2 GOOD], and thus may be surprising [r4 POOR].
+- Round parentheses are very uncommon as string delimiters [r2 GOOD], and thus may be surprising, especially given the well-established meaning in prose [r4 POOR].
+That said, there's prior art in using them for [delimiting strings in PostScript](https://en.wikipedia.org/wiki/PostScript#%22Hello_world%22).
 Furthermore, they are relatively common in text, where they'd require escaping [r1 POOR].
 - Angle brackets require escaping in XML-based storage formats [r2 POOR].
+- All brackets can be easily paired by parsers and IDEs [r5 GOOD].

 ### Change escape introducer